 A good spot for your household inventory list would be on your refrigerator.

-When you run out of these items, simply jot it down on the list so you have a record of that.
+When you run out of these items, jot it down on the list, so you have a record of that.

-Then next time you go to the store be sure to take this list with you.
+Then next time you go to the store, take this list with you.

-If you’re going to a store that carries other things besides groceries, this is going to save you time and money by purchasing those items along with your groceries.
+If you’re going to a store that carries other things besides groceries, this will save you time and money by purchasing those items along with your groceries.

-You can also purchase these non-grocery items as well as your grocery items at the same store.
+You can also purchase these non-grocery items and your grocery items at the same store.